ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The instance drops back to 9.5 GB for the next 10 minutes of hour 02:00, then increases to 108 GB for the next 25 minutes of hour 02:00.
 Finally,
-your instance finishes the hour and indeed the rest of month by dropping down to 28 GB.
+your instance finishes the hour and indeed the rest of the month by dropping down to 28 GB.

 This pattern means the maximum number of GB more than the plan allocation was 88 GB during hour 2 of day 3.
 For hour 03:00 of day 3,